Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 ### Agenda + Prerequisites

 This article takes a journey through the full process of implementing a wavetable synth from scratch.
-It goes through both the full process of writing the code to implement the synth's DSP code itself, applicable DSP and audio theory, as well as several extra pieces including ways of populating the wavetable and interacting with it programatically via the WebAudio API.
+It goes through both the full process of writing the code to implement the synth's DSP code itself, applicable DSP and audio theory, as well as several extra pieces including ways of populating the wavetable and interacting with it programmatically via the WebAudio API.
 There are also some sections in the middle that go rather deep into techniques for optimizing the generated WebAssembly module and working with Wasm.

 It assumes you're familiar with Rust and JavaScript, at least to some degree.
 It also assumes you know the basics of WebAssembly and the features it provides for computing in the browser.
 It will be incredibly helpful to know some of the [basics](https://rustwasm.github.io/book/) of working with Wasm from Rust - just flipping through the first few chapters of the linked book should be enough to get you going.